Crisis Management as a Tool for Approaching Shareholder Activism

 In addition, management’s public speaking appearances must be monitored to limit opportunities for inadvertent or inconsistent comments about the bidder’s offer or the company’s articulated strategy in response.

 Understand institutional investors and their agendas

-As we mentioned earlier, institutional investors are a valuable source of support in an activist campaign against a Latin American target.
-Compared to most activist investors, the managers of pension funds and index funds have a longer-term investment horizon, and tend to focus on improving the quality of corporate governance as a means to improving returns.
+As mentioned above, institutional investors are a valuable source of support in an activist campaign against a Latin American target.
+Compared to most activist investors, the managers of pension funds and index funds have a longer-term investment horizon and tend to focus on improving the quality of corporate governance as a means to improving returns.

 Consider appropriate structures for board oversight and involvement